 - Business telephone – the easiest option would just be to use your existing mobile telephone number though this can make it difficult for managing business and personal calls outside of business hours and vice versa.
 We suggest buying a dedicated business number that can be diverted to wherever you need it diverting to, which can be to your mobile initially.

 - Wi-Fi – in an environment that is now catching up and moving into the virtual world, good Wi-Fi is a business basic.
 There is nothing worse than being on a Zoom call with a client and you either keep freezing or dropping out as the connection is unstable – not a good impression.

 - Video conference (VC) software – there are some great options to enable you to stay connected with your clients and connections and the bonus is that they are free.
 A firm favourite is Zoom which has a free option account or Skype if you would prefer.

 - Accounting software – although it isn’t a necessity now, we are fast approaching a point where all businesses irrelevant of their size will need to use a system to manage their accounts.
 Although this will be a monthly cost to the business, a system will really help you to understand sales, expenses, and profit plus it will save you time.
 We would suggest you look at XERO or Quickbooks.

 We've helped many businesses just like yours to get started

-If you need help in getting up and running, be it the paperwork, help and advice or an extra pair of hands while you’re getting yourself into shape, give us a call to discuss how we can make things easier.
+If you are thinking of going self-employed, if you need help in getting up and running, be it the paperwork, help and advice or an extra pair of hands while you’re getting yourself into shape, give us a call to discuss how we can make things easier.